jindal-rohit540/Supermarket-Data-Visualisation/README.md

-# Supermarket-Data-Visualisation
-# Analysed Various business aspects of a supermarket chain with multiple branches to take informed decisions and wiseky allocate resources
+# Analysed Various business aspects of a supermarket chain with multiple branches to take informed decisions and wisely allocate resources

-# Supermarket-Sales-Analysis
+## Supermarket-Sales-Analysis

 A supermarket is self-service shop offering a wide variety of food, beverages and household products, organized into sections.
 It is larger and has a wider selection than earlier grocery stores, but is smaller and more limited in the range of merchandise than a hypermarket or big-box market.